 Santorini has been producing wine since ancient times.
 The most famous varieties include Assyrtiko, Athiri, and Aidani.
 There are many beautiful wineries you can visit scattered around the island where you can learn about wine production and taste the wine.

-I totally recommend the Santorini Half-Day Wine Adventure tour that includes a visit to 3 wineries and sampling 12 different wines.
+I totally recommend the Santorini Half-Day Wine Adventure tour which includes a visit to 3 wineries and sampling 12 different wines.

 4. Eat local food